APogue/APogue.github.io/_posts/posts/2024-10-22-Campus-safety-fos.md

 		- Assault, intimidation

-		- Police did not intervene

-		- Police told them to leave
+		- Police did not intervene or told them to leave

 - UC Divest Protest to Regents meeting

-	- There were plenty of officers present
+	- Many officers present